What are my rights?

 Standard representation agreements can only be made by adults (aged 19 years or older).
 A standard representation agreement may be appropriate for an adult:

-with an intellectual disability,
+with an intellectual disability

-who suffered from a traumatic brain injury,
+who suffered from a traumatic brain injury

-experiencing age-related mental decline, or
+experiencing age-related mental decline

-whose cognitive function is otherwise impaired due to illness or accident.
+whose cognitive function is otherwise impaired due to illness or accident

 The relevance of “capability”